shortlink-org/shortlink/docs/ADR/decisions/0027-orm-and-golang.md

 1. `pgxpool` for interacting with PostgreSQL, acknowledged for its efficiency and popularity within the community.
 2. `squirrel` for handling SQL-like databases, appreciated for its fluent SQL builder.

-Additionally, an attempt was made to create a [custom ORM](https://raw.githubusercontent.com/shortlink-org/shortlink/main/poc/go-orm/README.md) to circumvent the issues identified with `ent`.
+Additionally, an attempt was made to create a [go-orm](../../../poc/go-orm/README.md) to circumvent the issues identified with `ent`.
 However, the feasibility and effectiveness of the custom ORM require further assessment.

 Recent discoveries have introduced [Bun](https://bun.uptrace.dev/) and `sqlc` as potential alternatives.